gsauthof/dracut-sshd/README.md

 ## Tested Environments

-- Fedora Silverblue 33
-- Fedora 27 to 43
-- Alma 10.1
+- Alma 10.1, 10.2
+- Arch (by a contributor)
 - CentOS 7, 8
 - CentOS Stream 9 (by a contributor)
+- Debian 12 (by a contributor)
+- Fedora 27 to 44
+- Fedora Silverblue 33, 41 (by contributors)
+- Gentoo (by a contributor)
+- openSUSE Leap 15.5, 16.0 (last one by a contributor)
 - RHEL 8 beta 1
 - Rocky Linux 8.8, 9, 10.1 (last two by contributors)
-- Gentoo (by a contributor)
 - SUSE (by a contributor)
-- openSUSE Leap 15.5, 16.0
-- Arch (by a contributor)
 - Ubuntu 20.04 LTS
-- Debian 12 (by a contributor)

 ## Packages